Hyperspectral Image Data Reduction for Endmember Extraction: Experiments

 and regard $\a_{i_1}, \ldots, \a_{i_r}$ as the reference endmember signatures.
 This procedure was introduced to ensure the reproducibility of the experimental results.
-Let $\w_1, \ldots, \w_r$ denote the reference endmember signatures, and let $\hat{\w}_1, \ldots, \hat{\w}_r$ denote the estimated endmember signatures obtained by a given endmember extraction method.
+Let $\w_1, \ldots, \w_r$ denote the reference endmember signatures, and let $\hat{\w}_1, \ldots, \hat{\w}_r$ denote the estimated endmember signatures obtained by a given method.
 We then determine a permutation $\sigma$ on the set $[r]$ according to

 where $\SC_r$ denotes the set of all permutations on $[r]$.
 Such a permutation can be obtained by solving an assignment problem.
-The MRSA values between the reference and estimated endmembers, $\MRSA(\w_{\sigma(j)}, \hat{\w}_j)$ for $j \in [r]$, and their mean value,
+Finally, we compute the MRSA values between the reference and estimated endmembers, $\MRSA(\w_{\sigma(j)}, \hat{\w}_j)$ for $j \in [r]$, and their mean value,

-are then computed.
 We define this mean value as the \emph{MRSA score} of the method.

-This experiment was based on the EEHT-C experiment on the Urban dataset presented in \cite{Miz25}, where a data-specific preprocessing technique was applied prior to executing EEHT-C to enhance its performance (see Section~VII-C of \cite{Miz25} for details).
+\paragraph{Data-Specific Preprocessing for the Urban Dataset} This experiment was based on the EEHT-C experiment for the Urban dataset presented in \cite{Miz25}, where a data-specific preprocessing technique was applied prior to executing EEHT-C to enhance its performance (see Section~VII-C of \cite{Miz25} for details).
 The preprocessing technique involves two parameters, $\phi$ and $\omega$.
-In this experiment, before executing endmember extraction, we applied the same preprocessing to the Urban dataset, using $(\phi, \omega) = (0.4, 0.1)$ as in \cite{Miz25}.
+In this experiment, prior to performing endmember extraction, we applied the same preprocessing to the Urban dataset, using $(\phi, \omega) = (0.4, 0.1)$ as in \cite{Miz25}.
 This procedure eliminated 2995 columns from the original HSI matrix, which contained 94249 columns, resulting in a total of 91254 columns.
-For Jasper Ridge and Samson, no such preprocessing was applied.
+No such preprocessing was applied to the Jasper Ridge and Samson datasets.